HillaryIkhais/Ecommerce-Churn-Analysis/README.md

 ## Key Findings
 - 1 in 3 customers are at high risk of permanent churn
-- Biggest drop-off happens between repeat and active buyers
+- Biggest drop off happens between repeat and active buyers
 - 1,313 customers never returned after their first purchase

 ## What A Business Should Do With This